hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 - Much **simpler** code.
 - Can be used on **dynamically** generated or passed around strings, like any other function.
 - No tripping on macro issues.
+- Supports `/trap` refinement to handle evaluation errors (I don't think it's of any use for macro version, so not implemented there)

 **Drawbacks**:
 - Requires explicit binding info.
 See [`with` header](https://gitlab.com/hiiamboris/red-mezz-warehouse/-/blob/master/with.red) - usage is the same, and resembles usage of `bind`.